ZsuzsaMano/Rostbrand/README.md

 ***
-The website was created for an awsome visual artist to display his works.
+The website of an awesome visual artist displaying his works.

 ***
 ### Menu